Docs

 ).eval()

 In training mode, wrappers can pass projective outputs through for loss computation.
-In eval mode, they decode strictly.
+In eval mode, they decode strictly and expose the stable provenance attributes on the returned result object.

 ONNX Bundles